AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 The DT2 client would track Chain0.
 From the DD received with F5, the client would detect that the last essential frame is F1.
 Consequently, it is safe to start decoding F5.
 Even if the DT2 client does not receive F3, frames following F5 are decodable due to the fact that F3 is Discardable for DT2.

 The DT3 client would track Chain1.
 From the DD received with F5, the client would detect that the last essential frame is F2.
 Thus it is not safe to start decoding F5.
 Due to the fact that frames must be decoded in decode order and F2 is essential for all HD frames, decoding F5 before F2 would prevent the decoding of F2 and all subsequent HD frames.
+The client therefore should send a Layer Refresh Request (LRR) per [I-D.ietf-avtext-lrr] in order to refresh the media substream.

 #### A.6.2 Scalability structure examples